GhulamMustafa9/Cache_Controller_Environment-test-topTestbench/README.md

 •	The cache includes a valid bit and dirty bit per block

+## Components of testbench

+Therer are  following components:

+- Generator

+        Generates different input stimulus to be driven to DUT

+- Interface

+        Contains design signals that can be driven or monitored

+- Driver

+        Drives the generated stimulus to the design

+- Monitor

+        Monitor the design input-output ports to capture design activity
+- Scoreboard

+        Checks output from the design with expected behavior
+- Environment

+        Contains all the verification components mentioned above
+- Test

+        	Contains the environment that can be tweaked with different configuration settings

+## TestBench Architecture:

 ## Processor to the cache signals
 	1-bit Read or Write signal